finn-no/varnish-consul/README.md

-## nginx-consul
+## varnish-consul

-Docker container running an nginx configuration stored in Consul K/V.
+Docker container running a Varnish configuration stored in Consul K/V.
+This is a fork of nginx-consul, but with Varnish instead of nginx.
+Work in progress!